-Assessment is done by examining first assessment report (research proposal), each semester's progress reports, and thesis examination (viva voce).
+Assessment is done by examining first assessment report and presentation (research proposal), each semester's progress reports, second assessment report and presentation (mini viva) and thesis examination(viva voce).

-All PhD students must undergo the first assessment reports by presenting their research proposal.
-The first assessment is scheduled according to the student's appropriate semester of study as described below:
+All PhD students must undergo first assessment report and presentation by presenting their research proposal.
+They also must undergo second assessment report and presentation (mini viva) at the middle of their study to present their progress.
+The first and second assessments are scheduled according to the student's appropriate semester of study as described below:

-TASK FULL TIME PART TIME First Assessment Week 10/11 (Semester 2) Week 10/11 (Semester 3 or 4) Progress Report Week 12 (Every semester) Week 12 (Every semester)
+TASK FULL TIME PART TIME First Assessment Week 10/11 (Semester 2) Week 10/11 (Semester 3 or 4) Second Assessment (mini Viva) Week 10/11 (Semester 3 or 4) Week 10/11 (Semester 6 or 7) Progress Report Week 12 (Every semester) Week 12 (Every semester)